Media Library: Blog

 Wi-Fi 6, also known in its technical form as 802.11AX is the successor to the most widespread current Wi-Fi protocol now deployed, which is 802.11AC, or Wireless AC.
 Wi-Fi 6 is an upgrade in theoretical speeds to be sure but is also designed to improve performance when utilized by multiple devices.
 I’m sure that your household is no different than mine, in that many devices are trying to access the Wi-Fi connection all at once.
 This includes laptops, phones, tablets, gaming consoles, vacuums, on and on the list goes.
 Even back in 2018, the average number of devices connecting in a home was over 9.
 Now, with more people working and playing from home, that number is even higher.

 Setting up a broadband network for your business requires a lot of forethought and planning to ensure that it works optimally.
-There are several considerations that should be made when setting up your broadband network; failing to address these can lead to a whole host of issues that are likely to hamper your network performance and may also negatively impact your business operations and processes.
-Of the various issues that could affect a network, one of the most prevalent and challenging to manage is broadband network noise.
+Several considerations should be made when setting up a broadband HFC network; failing to address these can lead to a whole host of issues that are likely to hamper your network performance and may also negatively impact your business operations and processes.
+Of the various issues that could affect a cable network, one of the most prevalent and challenging to manage is broadband network noise or ingress.

 It is important to regularly assess the health and performance of your network, as this has a significant impact on the success of your business.

-Using network performance monitoring tools enables you to take a proactive, rather than reactive, approach in managing your network.
-Identifying and addressing potential issues rapidly before they can impact your business operations can save time and money.
+Using network performance monitoring tools enables you to take a proactive, rather than reactive approach to managing your network.
+Identifying and addressing potential issues rapidly before they can impact your business operations can save significant time and money.

-Learn more about what DOCSIS/Euro DOCSIS is and differences about the two and why it matters.
+Learn more about what DOCSIS/Euro DOCSIS is, the differences between the two, and why it matters.